Biometric Evidence in Court: EU AI Act, DPDP and US Statutes

 The relationship between biometric privacy statutes and forensic admissibility is not straightforward, because BIPA and its analogues are civil statutes that govern data collection practices, while criminal courts apply evidentiary rules that focus on reliability and constitutional compliance, not on statutory compliance with civil privacy law.

 In Illinois, BIPA explicitly excludes law enforcement agencies from its scope.
 A police department's use of face recognition to identify a suspect does not trigger BIPA's consent or notice requirements.
 However, a private company providing face recognition as a service to law enforcement (as several commercial vendors do, including Clearview AI, which scraped social media photographs to build its gallery) is subject to BIPA to the extent it is collecting biometric identifiers from Illinois residents.
-The Illinois Supreme Court's 2023 decision in Thornley v.
-Clearview AI confirmed that BIPA applied to Clearview's scraping of Illinois residents' photographs.
+The Seventh Circuit's decision in Thornley v.
+Clearview AI confirmed that BIPA claims against Clearview's scraping of Illinois residents' photographs belonged in state court, and the related ACLU v.
+Clearview AI state-court case settled in 2022 with Clearview agreeing to nationwide restrictions on selling its faceprint database to private entities.
 Several parallel class actions resulted in settlements or ongoing litigation.

 In criminal proceedings, biometric evidence obtained through a BIPA-violating vendor could theoretically be subject to a motion to suppress on Fourth Amendment grounds (if the government was sufficiently involved in the private collection to implicate the Fourth Amendment) or to an evidentiary challenge on reliability grounds (if the vendor's BIPA violations correlate with poor data governance that affects algorithmic accuracy).
 As of 2025, no US court has suppressed biometric evidence primarily on the basis of a vendor's BIPA non-compliance, but the argument has been made in several pending cases.